PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 1. A regular [Nintendo Switch](../index.md#the-nintendo-switch) and its accessories (dock, power cable, HDMI cable).
 (You cannot use a Switch Lite.)
 2. A [computer](../index.md#the-computer-the-player) running x64 Windows. (or another OS if you are able to set it up.)
 3. A [video capture card](../index.md#video-capture-card-the-computers-eyes).
-4. A Raspberry Pi Pico W, Pico WH, Pico 2 W, or Pico 2 WH microcontroller.
+4. A Raspberry Pi Pico microcontroller. (any model will work)
 5. A micro-USB to USB-A cable or adapter.
 6. USB to Serial TTL (UART)